saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

                     Full
 ```

-Structured data in dictionart format because by default, the Juniper proxy minion uses `jxmlease` to 'dictify' the RPC return.
+Structured data in dictionary format.
+By default, the Juniper proxy minion uses `jxmlease` to 'dictify' the RPC return.

 Let's try sending ICMP to another device using `salt ar01-lab junos.ping '50.22.118.15' count=5 rapid=True`: